Post Summary: photo editing apps for travelers + tips to edit quickly on the go!

 And we totally get it – those sandy beaches, tall mountains, or bustling cities are too good not to share.
 Berty and I have even made a full-time job out of sharing beautiful travel photos!

-Normally for us, editing photos require a computer, multiple hard drives, and fast wifi.
+Normally for us, editing photos require a computer, multiple hard drives, essential photography accessories, and fast wifi.
 However, we’ve done our fair share of testing mobile editing apps so that we can be more efficient on the road.

 Berty and I have experimented with so many and we’ve FINALLY found our favorites!